16+ Cool Logos to Inspire Your Next Design

 11. British Airways

-Even if your company has a longer name, such as British Airways, you can find cool logos that signify what you do without making it too wide.
-Note how it uses the company colors to create a swoosh that looks like an airplane wing and places it partially over the company name.
+Even if your company has a longer name, such as British Airways, you can find cool logos that signify what you do without making it too lengthy.
+Note how it uses a stylized version of the Union Jack flag, often called the “Speedmarque,” a ribbon-like, abstract interpretation of the flag.

 12. Madame Tussauds